COVER: Photo © Alex de Vries-Magnifico

 Churchill is a small remote community in northern Manitoba, Canada roughly 110 kilometres (68 miles) from the Manitoba and Nunavut border.
-Churchill is along the Hudson Bay at the mouth of the Churchill River on the 58th parallel north far above most Canadian populated areas.
+Churchill is along the Hudson Bay at the mouth of the Churchill River on the 58th parallel North far above most Canadian populated areas.
 Churchill is far from any other towns or cities, with Thompson, approximately 400 km (250 mi) to the south, being the closest larger settlement.
-Manitoba’s provincial capital, Winnipeg, is approximately 1,000 km (620 mi) south of Churchill.
+Manitoba’s provincial capital, Winnipeg, is approximately 1000 km (620 mi) south of Churchill.
 The small community stands at an ecotone, on the Hudson Plains, at the juncture of three ecoregions: the boreal forest to the south, the Arctic tundra to the northwest, and the Hudson Bay to the north.
 Churchill lies just south of the parallel of Stockholm, Sweden, and just north of that of Inverness, Scotland.

-Visitors are advised to exchange their funds at any financial institution and/or can also use U.S. money as it is readily accepted in Manitoba and in Churchill.
+Visitors are advised to exchange their funds at any financial institution and/or can use U.S. money as it is readily accepted in Manitoba and in Churchill.

 NOTE: You will not be able to exchange any of your currency into Canadian currency once in Churchill unless you have a Royal Bank of Canada (RBC) account with the bank.
 Visa, Master Card & Interact are widely accepted but not AMEX.

 YES!
 Please bring your water bottle from home and fill up with the local tap water.
-No where on earth do we need to purchase plastic water bottles which end up polluting ecosystem.

 June 7°C (44.7 Fahrenheit)